hargunoberoi/neogpt/notes.md

 For now I am disabling sampling and will take care of it later.

 Let's test at least if the code is working

+[2025-06-05 19:19:47]

+Training works on a single gpu, but ddp still failed.

+So I am creating an iterable dataset instead and test how it goes.

+If all else fails, I have the dataloaderlite (which I want to avoid because of the issues it created with the training)